 - 3/4 cup milk, slightly warmed (or water)

 - 1 teaspoon salt

-- Mix the milk, yeast, and honey together in a glass measuring cup.
+- Mix the milk and water, yeast, and honey together in a glass measuring cup.
+Stir very gently.
 Let sit for 5 minutes.
 The yeast should get a little puffy.

 - Spray two loaf pans with nonstick spray, making sure to get the corners covered.
 Divide dough in half, fold and shape each half into a tube to fit into pan, and press down slightly to shape it to fit.
-Let rise, covered with a towel, for 1-2 hours or until the dough has doubled.
-(It may take longer when the house is colder.)
+Let rise, covered with a towel, for 1-2 hours or until the dough has about doubled in size.